dr-joe-wirth/primerForge/paper/paper.md

 # Summary
 In both molecular epidemiology and microbial ecology, it is useful to be able to categorize specific strains of microorganisms in either an ingroup or an outgroup in a given population.
-While whole genome sequencing and pangenomics pipelines can be employed to do this, these techniques are often slow and can be expensive.
-Examples of these pangenomics pipelines include PIRATE and Roary [@10.1093/bioinformatics/btv421] [@10.1093/gigascience/giz119].
+While whole genome sequencing and downstream phylogenetic analyses can be employed to do this, these techniques are often slow and can be resource intensive.
 However, the laboratory would have to sequence the whole genome to use these tools to determine whether or not a new sample is part of the ingroup or outgroup.
 Alternatively, polymerase chain reaction (PCR) can be used to amplify regions of genetic material that are specific to the strain(s) of  interest.
 PCR is faster, less expensive, and more accessible than whole genome sequencing, so having a PCR-based approach can accelerate the detection of specific strain(s) of microbes and faciliate diagnoses and/or population studies.

 # Statement of need
 In order to perform PCR, a pair of DNA primers capable of amplifying a region